mattman-ps/PSMilkyWay/docs/get-moon.md

 | `Description`     | A brief description of the moon.                              |

 > [!
 NOTE]
-> - Ensure that PowerShell 5.1 is installed and configured.
+> Ensure that PowerShell 5.1 is installed and configured and that the module is [imported](/docs/requirements.md).
-> - Import the [PSMilkyWay](/docs/requirements.md) module before running this cmdlet.
-> - This cmdlet uses data from a predefined dataset included in the module.

 ## Related Links